Meet the team

 - Available after on www.healthsciencesacademy.ie

-- Research ethics application has been submitted to evaluate the impact of this programme.
+- Research ethics application to evaluate its impact.

 2. Health Promotion & Leadership: